Serhiy Kurchenko: Corruption allegations

 Media have described Kurchenko as the "wizard of gaz", the "gas king of Ukraine" and "business sensation of Ukraine 2012".
 He gives no interviews, no live comments, and makes no appearances on open business forums, releasing only prepared press releases.

 According to investigative journalists, Kurchenko's achievements in the trade of liquefied natural gas, oil products and products for the oil and gas industry resulted from his connections to high-ranking officials in the government of Ukraine, namely Artem Pshonka, the son of former Prosecutor General of Ukraine and Party of regions MP Viktor Pshonka and Oleksandr Yanukovych, the eldest son of former president Viktor Yanukovych.
 Further connections are Serhiy Arbuzov, first Vice Prime Minister of Ukraine and Alexander Klimenko, Ministry of Finance (Ukraine).
 Kurchenko has denied these connections.
 Dmitry Firtash's companies allegedly provided cheap gas for Kurchenko to sell.

+In 2019, Ukrainian prosecutors brought charges against Kurchenko and the Ukrainian firm Investment Capital Ukraine (ICU), for their involvement in money laundering and embezzlement of public funds.
+According to Ukrainian media reports, ICU acted as a broker in the purchase of government bonds worth over 2 billion UAH, through the use of Cypriot offshore entities.

 In exile

 Following the 22 February 2014 impeachment of former president Viktor Yanukovych, Kurchenko and 17 other individuals like relatives, prominent businessmen and former senior officials considered close to Yanukovich became subject of a European Union asset freeze effective 6 March 2014.
 Kurchenko had left Ukraine the previous month and moved to Russia; his press spokesman released a statement to the Financial Times saying, "I am an honest Ukrainian businessman.
 I am ready to provide all the necessary documents and to give any assistance to the EU inspection bodies in order to prove my innocence."
 Later it was revealed that he left for Russia.
 A warrant for his arrest was issued in Ukraine on 20 March 2014.
 Since the same month Kurchenko has been on the international wanted list.
 Since then his property and other assets have been seized.
 He was also put on the US and EU sanctions list.

 According to Ukraine's general prosecutor, Kurchenko is under investigation for failing to pay $130 million in tax and the theft of $180 million from bank investors.
 He is also accused of buying liquefied gas at specialized auctions at a discounted price (allegedly to provide for the needs of the public).
 According to Ukrainian prosecutors this liquefied gas was then sold to Kurchenko-controlled business entities at market prices.

 In December 2017 the National Police of Ukraine arrested Mikheil Saakashvili accusing him of being financed by a "criminal group" linked to Yanukovych and Kurchenko.
 It was claimed that this group was orchestrating a Russian government backed campaign to seize power in Ukraine.